Beneath Chicktawbut October 2023

 In the family car

-A Ford station wagon.
+A Ford station wagon

 Her

-Saying two words.
+Saying two words

-Her parting steps silent.
+Her parting steps silent

-Chaney was my best friend.
+Chaney my best friend

 I prayed